On images of Mori dream spaces

-The other is in the view point of VGIT of Cox rings.
-To a line bundle on a MDS we associate a character of the dual torus of the Picard group, which is defined by evaluation, and we say that two line bundles on a MDS are GIT equivalent if the semi-stable loci of the corresponding characters coincide (see \S\ref{MDS and GIT revisited}).
-Then we show in \S\ref{Strong Mori equivalence = GIT equivalence} that two line bundles are GIT equivalent if and only if they are strongly Mori equivalent, which in turn is equivalent to saying that they belong to the relative interior of the same cone of the fan.
+The other interpretation comes from the VGIT of Cox rings.
+Cox rings are canonically graded by the divisor class group (modulo some minor ambiguities), so that the affine variety defined by the Cox ring comes with the natural dual torus action of the divisor class group.
+Since characters of the dual torus canonically correspond to divisor classes, we can associate to a line bundle on a Mori dream space a character of the dual torus (see \pref{sc:Strong Mori equivalence is equivalent to GIT equivalence}).
+Thus we obtain a GIT problem.
+We say that two line bundles on a Mori dream space are GIT equivalent if the semi-stable loci of the corresponding characters coincide (see \pref{sc:Mori dream space and GIT revisited}).
+Then we show in \pref{sc:Strong Mori equivalence is equivalent to GIT equivalence} that two line bundles are GIT equivalent if and only if they are strongly Mori equivalent.

-Now let $f:X\to Y$ be a surjective morphism between MDSs.
-We denote the fan of $X$ by $\Fan{(X)}$ (resp. $\Fan{(Y)}$).
-With the preparations above, we can show the comparison theorem of the fan of $Y$ with that of $X$.